 Before its prime, the fruit is firm, bright yellow, odorless with green ridges, is bitter, not sweet, and acidic.
 An odorless fruit should be checked again in 12 hours.

 When past its prime, the fruit will pick up a slight off odor along with a waning floral scent.
 And it begins to darken and soften near the stem.

-At this point, some fruit, if not damaged when harvested, can be salvaged by cutting of the softer, darker parts near the stem and immediately consuming the firmer, less ripe parts.
-But I’ve never had to resort to this since incorporating the smell test.
+At this point, some fruit, if not damaged when harvested, can be salvaged by cutting off the softer, darker parts near the stem and immediately consuming the firmer, less ripe parts.
+But I’ve never resorted to this since incorporating the smell test.

 Over ripe fruit have a dominant off flavor that makes them taste horrible, especially compared to their taste when prime.
 So, watch them.
 Sniff them.
 And enjoy them before they get too ripe.